elifapa/git-cheatsheet/README.md

   git checkout ＜remotebranch＞
   ```
 * `git merge <branch-name>` replace *branch-name* with the branch that you want to integrate into your current branch
+* `git fetch` view the changes made in the remote repository without making any local changes
+* `git pull` add remote changes to local repository